Motherland controversy

-The Motherland Controversy (祖國支那事件 (Motherland Shina Event) or shortly, 祖國事件 (Motherland Event)) occurred in Taiwan under Japanese colonial rule in 1936.
-Taiwanese leader Lin Hsien-tang, from the prominent Lin family of Wufeng, faced public humiliation by a Japanese individual for referring to China as his motherland.
+In 1936 on Taiwan under Japanese colonial rule, Taiwanese politician Lin Hsien-tang was publicly humiliated by a Japanese individual for referring to China as his motherland.'
 The ensuing media backlash led Lin to resign from his political roles and relocate from Taiwan to Tokyo.
-It is speculated that the Japanese military orchestrated the incident to caution Taiwanese intellectuals against Chinese nationalist sentiments.
+Lin himself speculated that the Japanese military orchestrated the incident as a means of deterring Taiwanese intellectuals from embracing Chinese nationalist sentiments.